 The University respects your privacy and any personal information will only be used to process your order.

 Neither party shall use any name, product name or logo of the other party as a consequence of or in connection with this Agreement without the prior written permission of the other party.

 The Client must not use the results obtained through its use of any ARIA Product(s) to represent, expressly or implicitly, that the University supports or endorses the Client's business, goods or services.
 Any publication relating to use of the ARIA Product(s) or results derived from the ARIA Product(s) must reference the University appropriately.
 A recommended citation using ARIA+ 2011 is indicated below:

 Hugo Centre (2020).
 Accessibility/Remoteness Index of Australia Plus 2011 (ARIA+ 2011).
-Adelaide, South Australia: Hugo Centre for Migration and Population Research, the University of Adelaide
+Adelaide, South Australia: Hugo Centre for Population and Housing Research, the University of Adelaide

 Fee and Payment